 Consumer costs for specialty drugs also increased this year.
 From 2016 to 2017:

-- 84 percent of silver plans charge coinsurance for specialty drugs, up from 74 percent in 2016.
+- 84% of silver plans charge coinsurance for specialty drugs, up from 74% in 2016

-- Half of silver plans charge over 30 percent coinsurance for specialty drugs, which is a substantial increase from 36 percent of plans in 2016.
+- Half of silver plans charge over 30% coinsurance for specialty drugs, which is a substantial increase from 36% of plans in 2016

-As a result of the ACA, consumers in exchange plans pay no cost-sharing once they reach their maximum out-of-pocket (MOOP) limit.
-In 2017, average MOOPs in silver plans rose 6 percent to $6,528.
+- As a result of the ACA, consumers in exchange plans pay no cost-sharing once they reach their maximum out-of-pocket (MOOP) limit

 All figures can be found in the accompanying chart pack.